Rimas-S/aliyevfe220704/README.md

 Simple component showing customer spent time per page.
 Responsive for all devices.

+By clicking on the button spending times are replaced by random number.

 ### `npm start`

 Runs the app in the development mode.\